1. What separates great AEs

 - Weekly pipeline pruning.
 Every deal stuck in the same stage for 60+ days either moves or comes out.
 Holding zombie deals to make the pipeline look fuller pollutes the forecast and burns rep time.

 - Stage-weighted probability with calibrated rates.
 Don't use Salesforce's defaults.
-Pull your own historical close rate by stage and apply it.
-Most AEs are 20-40% off on stage probability without realising.
+Pull your own historical close rate by stage and apply it — the generic defaults are usually well off from what your own pipeline actually converts at.

 7. The AE tool stack